Python-SIP/sip/doc/using.rst

 the scope of the enum.
 In other words, the ``Member`` member is referenced as ``MyClass.MyEnum.Member``.

-This version of SIP adds support for wrapping C++11 scoped enums and implements them as Python :class:`enum.Enum` objects.
-For versions of Python that don't include the :mod:`enum` module in the standrd library (i.e. versions earlier than v3.4) then the ``enum34`` package must be installed from PyPI.
+SIP generates bindings for C++11 scoped enums and implements them as Python :class:`enum.Enum` objects.

 A disadvantage of the above is that the Python programmer needs to know the nature of the C/C++ enum in order to access its members.
-In order to avoid this, this version of SIP makes the members of traditional C/C++ enums visible from the scope of the enum as well.
+In order to avoid this, SIP makes the members of traditional C/C++ enums visible from the scope of the enum as well.

 It is recommended that Python code should always specify the enum scope when referencing an enum member.